tschaffter/raspberry-pi-htpc/README.md

 Steam Link uses the above link to check if a more recent version than the one installed is available.
 If yes, the latest version is downloaded and installed in `~/.local/share/SteamLink/` before being executed.
 Thus, the initial version of Steam Link installed does not matter much.
-On Raspibian OS, the easiest option is to install Steam Link using the package manager.
+On Raspbian OS, the easiest option is to install Steam Link using the package manager.
 On Linux distrbutions that do not provide it as a package, the above command can be used to download and install the latest version of Steam Link.